-The first quarter of the 2010-11 crop year ushered in a broad-based series of increases for most of the commercial services used to move grain through the GHTS.
+The 2010-11 crop year ushered in a broad-based series of increases for most of the commercial services used to move grain through the GHTS.
 These ranged from substantive hikes in the rates for short-haul trucking to more moderate increases in the fees for local elevator handling.

-- Commercial trucking rates for the movement of grain moved sharply higher in the first quarter of the 2010-11 crop year.
+- Commercial trucking rates for the movement of grain moved sharply higher in the first quarter of the 2010-11 crop year, but remained unchanged through the close of the second.
 This was driven largely by the resurgence in oil prices as well as the continuing demand for commercial carrying capacity.
 As a result, the composite price index for short-haul trucking rose by 18.8%, to 157.0 from the 132.2 posted at the close of the previous crop year. - Railway freight rates moved generally higher in the first quarter, with much of this seemingly tied to the seasonal pricing initiatives introduced by the railways four years earlier.
 Even so, these increases again proved corridor specific, accentuating still further the price differentials that had arisen since that time.
-For the most part, these actions underscored the growing complexity in railway pricing, and the further heightening of competition between CN and CP at specific points in their respective networks. - Changes to the per-tonne rates assessed by grain companies for a variety of primary elevator handling activities proved mixed in the first quarter of the 2010-11 crop year.
-Among the decliners were the rates assessed for the receiving, elevating and loading out of grain, which fell by an average of 1.2%.
-An even sharper reduction of 6.5% was noted in the fees assessed for elevator storage.
-Running counter to these reductions were the charges assed for the removal of dockage, which rose by 2.0%. - Most of the GHTS's terminal elevators increased their per-tonne rates for the receiving, elevating and loading out of grain in the first quarter of the 2010-11 crop year.
+For the most part, these actions underscored the growing complexity in railway pricing, and the further heightening of competition between CN and CP at specific points in their respective networks.
+The rates published by both carriers remained unchanged through the second quarter. - Changes to the per-tonne rates assessed by grain companies for a variety of primary elevator handling activities proved mixed in the first half of the 2010-11 crop year.
+Among the decliners were the rates assessed for the receiving, elevating and loading out of grain, which fell by an average of 1.0%.
+An even sharper reduction of 8.5% was noted in the fees assessed for elevator storage.
+Running counter to these reductions were the charges assessed for the removal of dockage, which rose by 2.4%. - Most of the GHTS's terminal elevators increased their per-tonne rates for the receiving, elevating and loading out of grain in the first half of the 2010-11 crop year.
 The only exception was found in the rates posted by Churchill, which remained unchanged for a seventh consecutive shipping season.
-On the whole, these pricing actions served to raise the composite price index by a further 1.4%.
-Storage charges also rose by about 1.9%,
+On the whole, these pricing actions served to raise the composite price index by a further 1.5%.
+Storage charges also rose by about 2.0%,